realdragon70/Algo2020/Guide/Rulebase_Detail_Eng.md

 The basic Python package will be installed on the server for you to add import syntax.
-However, if you need to install a special package, please submit a request on the conference website.
+However, if you need to install a special package, please ask a request via e-mail (algo.contest@samsung.com)

 <br>